cloudfoundry/docs-deploying-cf/vcloud/deploy_cf.md

 ---
-title: Deploying Cloud Foundry with BOSH
+title: Deploying Cloud Foundry with Micro BOSH or BOSH
 ---

-This guide describes the process for deploying Cloud Foundry to a vcloud environment using BOSH.
+This guide describes the process for deploying Cloud Foundry to a vCloud environment using Micro BOSH or distributed BOSH.
+To keep it simple, the rest of this document will simply call it BOSH.

 ## <a id="prerequisites"></a>Prerequisites ##

-* BOSH should be deployed.
-See the steps in the [previous section](deploying_bosh_with_micro_bosh.html).
+BOSH should be deployed.
+See the steps in the [previous](deploying_micro_bosh.html) [sections](deploying_bosh_with_micro_bosh.html).

 ## <a id="target"></a>Target New BOSH Director ##

 Target the Director of the deployed BOSH using `bosh target` and the IP address of the Director.
+Login with admin/admin or the userid and password you set after installation.

 <pre class='terminal'>
 $ bosh target 10.146.21.153